yicheng-gong/master_project/README.md

 ### Run plot.ipynb
 1. The project's test-recorded videos have been uploaded to the 'Videos' folder.
-2. Modify the path of 'tesseract.exe' in the following code
+2. Modify the path of 'tesseract.exe' in the following code.
 ```
 pytesseract.pytesseract.tesseract_cmd = r'your 'tesseract.exe' path'
 ```